meepcat55/Wireless-Deck-to-TV/README.md

 - Then type the password steamlink and press enter
 - Once you are logged in run the command bluetooth
-- [The UI for bluetooth is powered by pythops bluetui ](https://github.com/pythops/bluetui) -Use the controls listed below to pair your bluetooth device
+- [The UI for bluetooth is powered by pythops bluetui ](https://github.com/pythops/bluetui)
+- Use the controls listed below to pair your bluetooth device
 ## 🪄 Usage

 ### Global